DukiChoi/AutohotkeyCodes/README.md

 # AutohotkeyCodes
-I made some Autohotkey bot to read excel file to send some data to Seoul-si public website.
+I made some Autohotkey bots to read excel file to send some data to Seoul-si public website.
 ![Example](1.png)